-- Temperature.
+- Fecal Coliform.
+E. coli has replaced fecal coliform as the applicable bacteria criteria in Missouri's water quality standards. - Temperature.
 The Department has concluded that domestic wastewater treatment facilities have no reasonable potential to exceed Water Quality Standards for temperature.
 Due to the fact that this facility will have a minimal effect on temperature this parameter has been removed from the permit. - Total Residual Chlorine (TRC).
-The previous permit included final effluent limitations of 17 μg/L as a daily maximum and 8 μg/L as a monthly average.
-However, the facility utilizes ultraviolet disinfection and not chlorination; therefore, the permit writer has removed final effluent limits for Total Residual Chlorine from this permit.
-All final effluent limitations are still protective of water quality standards and will be reevaluated upon renewal.
+The previous permit contained final effluent limits of 0.017 mg/L as a daily maximum and 0.008 mg/L as a monthly average.
+This facility no longer utilizes chlorination chemicals and there is no indication that the receiving stream has chlorine impairment.
+The permit writer conducted a Reasonable Potential Determination for both specific and general criteria related to TRC by reviewing DMR data and applicable general criteria.
+As a result, the permit writer has made a determination that the discharge does not have the reasonable potential to cause or contribute to an excursion of water quality and has removed the final effluent limits for TRC from this permit.
+The permit is still protective of water quality and this determination will be reassessed at the time of renewal.